axondeepseg/axondeepseg/docs/source/documentation.rst

            However, please note that our continuous integration testing framework (TravisCI) only tests AxonDeepSeg for Unix-style systems, so releases may be more unstable for Windows than Linux/macOS.

-Miniconda
+In case, you find trouble installing ADS or FSLeyes pulugin you could refer to our youtube video Miniconda
 ---------
 Starting with version 3.2.0, AxonDeepSeg is only supported using Python 3.7.x.
 Although your system may already have